satelllte/displacementx/README.md

 ### I want to share my work done with the help of `Displacement X`.
 Where can I do that?

 Feel free to open an issue in this repository to share your work.
-I'd love to see what you've created.
+I'd love to see what you've created and showcase it right here!

 ## Contributing